kresusapp/kresus/CONTRIBUTING.md

 - Update the version number in the package.json file on the `master` branch.
-- Checkout the `builds` branch and merge from `master` with `git checkout builds && git merge -X recursive -s theirs master` (which will always take master changes).
+- Checkout the `builds` branch and merge from `master` with `git checkout builds && git merge -X theirs master` (which will always take master changes).
 - Run `make release`.
 - Check `git status`, unstage unwanted changes, and commit with `Build;` in the